C# Read XLSX File

 2. Load WorkBook

-In the above code, WorkBook.Load() function loads sample.xlsx in wb.
-Any type of function can be performed on wb by accessing the specific WorkSheet of an Excel file.
+In the above code, the WorkBook.Load() function loads sample.xlsx into workBook.
+Any type of function can be performed on workBook by accessing the specific WorkSheet of an Excel file.

 3. Access Specific WorkSheet

-To access the specific WorkSheet of an Excel file, IronXL provides the WorkSheet class.
-It can be used a few different ways:
+To access a specific WorkSheet of an Excel file, IronXL provides the WorkSheet class.
+It can be used in a few different ways:

-wb is WorkBook that is declared in the above portion.
+workBook is the WorkBook that is declared in the above portion.

 OR